luapower/luapower-all/nw.md

 2. `win:closing('quit', closing_win)` event is fired on all non-child windows, with the initial window as arg#2.
 If any of them returns `false`, quitting is aborted.
-3. `win:close'force'` is called on all windows (in reverse-creation order).
+3. `win:free'force'` is called on all windows (in reverse-creation order).
 4. the app loop is stopped.

 Calling `quit()` when the loop is not running or while quitting